-The chicken it moist and cooked so well that it literally melts in your mouth as you eat it.
+The chicken is moist and cooked so well that it melts in your mouth as you eat it.
 It goes well with the homemade hot sauce they have sitting on the table, which has a strong vinegar taste with a good spice.

-I though the sweet plantain was way better than the spicy to me.
-The spicy was a little dry for my tastes, but the sweet is juicy and full of flavor.
+I thought the sweet plantain was way better than the spicy to me.
+The spicy was a little dry for my tastes, but the sweet was juicy and full of flavor.

-Pink beans are just standard pinto beans but they are spiced much different than traditional Mexican food, I liked them a lot.
-I found the best way to eat the meal was to mix the rice, beans and chicken with the homemade hot sauce.
-I can’t get over how good it all is mixed together; it really makes the individual flavors come out.
+Pink beans are just standard pinto beans, but they are spiced much different than traditional Mexican food, I liked them a lot.
+I found the best way to eat the meal was to mix the rice, beans, and chicken with the homemade hot sauce.
+I can’t get over how good it all is mixed together; it makes the individual flavors come out.
 The salad was okay but nothing to write home about.

 I also ordered the mango ice tea, and it was fantastic.
 It tastes like mango juice with a little tea in it.